asmith1979/PortfolioWork/Python_Work/DwarfGame/README.md

 **Dwarf Game Project**

-This started off as a purely experimental project where I wondered what would happen when I moved the whole game scene / environment around the player itself....turned out quite well and got published in Linux Format, issue 277.
+This started off as a purely experimental project where I wondered what would happen if I moved the whole game scene / environment around the player....turned out quite well and got published in Linux Format, issue 277.

 _Click YouTube link for demo_